All Episodes

 Just not kosher.

-Well, not nobody was well, I'll speak for myself.
+Nobody was, well, I'll speak for myself.

-I was not criticizing doctors in discussing this attempt by the regime again to sneak this provision in that would basically tell doctors, you don't hold those end-of-life discussions with your patients, you're not getting paid.
+I was not criticizing doctors in discussing this attempt by the regime again to sneak this provision in that would basically tell doctors, you don't hold those end-to-life discussions with your patients, you're not getting paid.

-You prepare a legal doctor, you go to legalzoom.com or whatever.
+You go to legalzoom.com or whatever.

-Presumably at the time all this comes into play, you're not able to speak to a doctor.
+Presumably, at the time all this comes into play, you're not able to speak to a doctor.

-The government's debt panels, because the debt panels equal death panels, because we are in debt and we don't have the money, and the paying agent is bankrupt and printing money and borrowing it from the ChICOMs, the paying agent for senior citizens' health care.
+because we are in debt and we don't have the money and the paying agent is bankrupt and printing money and borrowing it from the ChiCons, the paying agent for senior citizens' health care.

 And now they want doctors to start having discussions about, you know, when it's appropriate for you to just check out.